UkrVO logo

 He was born on March 26 (according to the Julian calendar or 6 (according to other data on April 7) according to the Gregorian calendar) in 1868 in Kharkiv City of Kharkiv province of the Russian Empire in the merchant's family.

-In 1890 he graduated from the Imperial Kharkiv University and began working at the University Observatory, it is noted in some surviving documents that he worked there in 1911–1915.
+In 1890 he graduated from the Imperial Kharkiv University with a 1st degree diploma and began working at the University Observatory, it is noted in some surviving documents that he worked there in 1911–1915.

-During the years 1890-1893 he was a stewardate in preparation for the professorship.
-In 1983, he received a Master's degree in astronomy and geodesy.
+During the years 1890-1893 he was a stewardate at the Department of Astronomy and Geodesy in preparation for the professorship.
+In 1893, he received a Master's degree in astronomy and geodesy.
 According to some data, only in 1912 he defended at the Imperial Kharkiv University a master's (candidate's) thesis "Determination of parallax of fixed stars by observations of the meridian circle of the Kharkov Astronomical Observatory".
 In his dissertation, the scientist identified the parallaxis of 59 stars, most of which have a large motion of their own.
 Boop's work has been awarded by the Russian Astronomical Society.

 In 1894 he received the title of private associate professor of the Imperial Kharkiv University.